sahithyandev/s2/src/content/docs/methods-of-mathematics/numerical-methods/04-newtons-method.md

 Start with an arbitrary point $p_0$ and generate the sequence: $p_n = g(p_0)$.
 The sequence $p_n$ approaches the root of $f$ quickly.

+Order of convergence is 2 for simple roots.